 You can choose a profile from the Scan profile drop-down menu to be used when scanning specific targets.
 The default profile is Smart scan.
 There are two more pre-defined scan profiles called In-depth scan and Context menu scan.
 These scan profiles use different ThreatSense parameters.
-Click Setup... to set up a customized scan profile.
-Scan profile options are described under Other in ThreatSense parameters.
+The available options are described in Advanced setup > Detection engine > Malware scans > On-demand scan > ThreatSense parameters.